donedgardo/blog/content/blog/top-10-attitudes-and-actions-unprofesional-developers-make.md

 Eighthly, deliver on time.
 Manage lateness and report it as soon as possible and with transparency.

+Ninthly, broaden your horizons.
+Employers often limit the languages and domains their programmers work on, resulting in an unhealthy narrowing of skillsets.
+Instead, learn new languages and technologies, keep your skills sharp, and prepare for the changes that periodically transform our industry.

 Lastly, collaborate with the team.
 Unprofessional developers take it personally when another person critiques their work.
 Professionals know that collaboration helps improve the quality of the work.

-In conclusion, professionalism is crucial in the software industry.
-Avoiding unprofessional attitudes and actions is essential to becoming a more professional developer.
+In conclusion, professionalism is vital in the software industry, and avoiding unprofessional attitudes and actions is essential to becoming a more successful developer.
+By implementing the tips outlined in this article, such as learning to say no to work you can't guarantee, protecting your time and focus, and taking responsibility for bugs in your code, you can improve your professionalism and become a more valuable team member.
+Additionally, broadening your horizons by learning new languages and technologies and collaborating with your team can help you stay ahead of the curve in a constantly evolving industry.
+Remember, professionalism is not just about the quality of your code but also how you approach your work and interact with others.
+By prioritizing professionalism, you can set yourself apart and succeed in the software industry.